ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-AT.md

 6. Write the sample line above to an AT log file in your service's cluster (e.g. `/var/log/at/test.log`).
 However, this time add to the beginning of the JSON:  `"logSourceCRN":"PUT YOUR SERVICE INSTANCE CRN HERE"`.
 7. Look in your STS LogDNA again, and verify that the event came through.
 8. Now go back to the customer account where your service instance is provisioned, and look at that AT instance.
 You should also see the event there.
-9. As a further test, add `"saveServiceCopy":false` to the line, and verify that it *only* is saved for the customer, and not in your service's ATS.
+9. As a further test, add `"saveServiceCopy":false` to the line, and verify that it *only* is saved for the customer, and not in your service's ATSender.